ircv3/ircv3-specifications/core/message-tags-3.3.md

 ---

-A `TAGMSG` sent by a client without any tags and rejected by the server with an `ERR_NEEDMOREPARAMS` (`461`) error numeric.

-    C: TAGMSG #channel
-    S: :server.example.com 461 nick TAGMSG :Not enough parameters

----

 A `TAGMSG` sent by a client with tags that exceed the size limit and rejected by the server with an `ERR_INPUTTOOLONG` (`417`) error numeric. `[...]` is used to represent tags omitted for readability.

     C: @+tag1;+tag2;+tag[...];+tag5000 TAGMSG #channel
     S: :server.example.com 417 nick :Input line was too long

+---

+A `TAGMSG` sent by a client with an un-prefixed tag that has no specified behaviour.
+The server removes the tag before relaying the message

+    C: @unknown-tag TAGMSG #channel
+    S: :nick!user@example.com TAGMSG #channel